Darxo/Hardened/README.md

 - NPCs are 100% more likely to use rotating skills onto allied Nachzehrer if that would put them on top of a corpse; and 50% less likely if that would put them away a corpses.
 And vice versa with hostile nachzehrers

 ## Combat General

 - Every Defender of a Location which was fortified now gets a new **Defenders Advantage** effect for that fight, which grants +2 Vision and +15 Resolve
 - **Encumbrance** no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 It no longer requires a minimum armor weight of 20
 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
 - Equipped Ammo Items can no longer be dropped to the ground or into an empty inventory slot
 - **Swamp** tiles no longer reduce Melee Skill by 25%.
 Instead they now reduce Initiative by 25%
-- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you hiding the bush
+- The **Hidden** effect (granted by certain tiles) now also provides +10 Ranged Defense and it lists enemies that can shoot you despite you are currently revealed to
 - Characters can no longer retreat from the battle when standing on a border tile, if they are engaged in melee
 - Any fleeing character who rallies, loses 3 Action Points
 - All fleeing characters now have +1 Action Point